 Shares with lower historical volatility are likely to perform better than their more volatile counterparts over time.
 This is captured by looking at the standard price deviation.

 Smaller companies generate poentially better returns over time than larger caps stocks.These stocks can be easily identified by looking at market capitalisation.

 Those stocks with high and sustainable dividends outperform those with lower dividends.
 This is easily spotted using dividend yields.

 Stocks which peformed well in the past are likely to continue to outperfom those which did not.
 Looking at the relative performance of stocks over different time periods highlights those with this factor.

 Companies with low debt and stable earnings growth outperform less high quality companies.
 Looking at return on equity, stability of earnings and balance sheet strength identifies these characteristics.

 Constructing a portfolio which tilts towards these investment factors can improve performance compared to market-cap weighted indices because it allows investors to capture additional returns.
 As well as capturing the equity risk premium, they will also capture the additional risk premia associated with these investment factors.

 - AMUNDI ETF MSCI EMU HIGH DIVIDEND UCITS ETF

-- AMUNDI ETF MSCI EUROPE HIGH DIVIDEND FACTOR UCITS ETF
+- AMUNDI MSCI EUROPE HIGH DIVIDEND FACTOR

 Investors can increase portfolio diversification by adding more than one factor into the portfolio.
 Not only investment factors are expected to generate better potential returns than the overall market, some factors can also reduce the volatility of the equity portfolio, particularly the quality and low volatility factors.
 By including these defensive factors in the portfolio, investors can somewhat mitigate the risk profile of their portfolio.
 There is also strong intuition suggesting that multi-factor allocations will tend to result in improved risk-adjusted performance.